gcallah/BookReviews/pilkington.md

 ## Macroeconomic

+PP is rightly scornful of the typical free-trader's response to the disruptions his policies cause:

+"If the worker ends up in a depressed region of his country addicted to opiates for the rest of his life, all the liberal economist can do is try to further reduce the worker's actual identity to equivalence by saying that the 'average' worker's 'equilibrium living standards' have risen."

-When it comes to international trade, Pilkington interestingly revives a proposal by John Maynard Keynes for using a planned system involving a notional trade currency called the "bancor" and a schedule of remedies for persistent trade surpluses such as forced investment by the nation running a surplus in the nation experiencing the deficit.
+To address this problem with international trade, Pilkington interestingly revives a proposal by John Maynard Keynes for using a planned system involving a notional trade currency called the "bancor" and a schedule of remedies for persistent trade surpluses such as forced investment by the nation running a surplus in the nation experiencing the deficit.